danimerida2000/portfolio/README.md

 # portfolio
-Project portfolio of courses received in different platforms such as Udemy, Coursera, etc.
+Projects portfolio of courses received in different platforms such as Udemy, Coursera, etc.